How to create zones in your garden

-Zoning your garden correctly will really make the most of your garden space, and is a perfect way for busy families to all get their own piece of nature.
-Whether you need a relaxing spot to read the newspaper, or a colourful play area for burning off steam, we've got great advice to get you started.
+Zoning your garden correctly will really make the most of your garden space and is a perfect way for busy families to all get their own piece of nature.
+We've got great advice to get you started.

 Create a dining area that's vibrant, alive and full of nature by using hedges and tall plants as your border.
 Tall hedgerows add texture and beauty to your garden whilst absorbing noise so you can enjoy family dinners without noise from the outside world.
 For quick growing options choose more mature plants, either bare root or container grown, and plant these straight into prepared ground.